-We have more information in our booklets Insurance and Travel and cancer (see page 130).
+We have more information in our booklet Travel and cancer (see page 140).
 Our Online Community forum on Travel insurance may also be helpful.
-Visit macmillan.org.uk/travelinsurancegroup
+Visit macmillan.org.uk/ travelinsurancegroup

 More information

 The benefits system and other types of financial support can be hard to understand.
 Macmillan has experienced welfare rights advisers and financial guides.
 You can speak to one by calling the Macmillan Support Line on 0808 808 00 00.